John Redmond: Legacy and personal vision

+Gerry Adams described him as a "man of violence" for encouraging Irish recruitment to the British army during World War I. He also criticised supporters of Redmond such as John Bruton for ignoring his role "in sending tens of thousands of Irishmen to fight Germans and Austrians and Turks with whom Ireland had no quarrel".

 Redmond's personal vision did not encompass a wholly independent Ireland.
 He referred to:

 "that brighter day when the grant of full self-government would reveal to Britain the open secret of making Ireland her friend and helpmate, the brightest jewel in her crown of Empire".

 He had above all a conciliatory agenda; in his final words in parliament he expressed "a plea for concord between the two races that providence has designed should work as neighbours together".
 For him, Home Rule was an interim step for All-Ireland autonomy:

 "His reward was to be repudiated and denounced by a generation which had yet to learn, as they learned three years later when they were forced to accept Partition, that true freedom is rarely served by bloodshed and violence, and that in politics compromise is inevitable.
 Yet it can be said of John Redmond that none of Ireland's sons had ever served her with greater sincerity or nobler purpose".